opentok/opentok-android-sdk-samples/Texture-Views-Renderer/README.md

     }).build();
 ```

-In this sample we show how a `TextureView` renderer can be done and how it can be used when rendering video.
+In this sample, we show how a `TextureView` renderer can be implemented and how it can be used when rendering video.

 ## TextureView based renderer